DinaBouazzafen/the_ledger/politics.md

 Welcome to the administrative basement of publicly-funded research.
 Where decisions look technical, but motives are anything but.

+────────────────────────────────

+Status: ANALYSIS LAYER

+Commands:
-Type “DONE WITH CAPITALISM” to understand more about it.
+  Type `DONE WITH CAPITALISM` to escalate.
+  Type `ls` to view available actions.
+  Type `back` to return to directory.